abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: May 8, 2025:
+:red_circle: May 14, 2025:
 Merge ABINITv10.4.0, and freeze ABINITv10.4.1.
 Start ABINITv10.4.2, for examination of release notes, improvement of documentation, and fixing bugs.
-Public release of ABINITv10.4.3 is expected mid-May.
+Public release of ABINITv10.4.3 is expected end of May.

 [DONE] April 12, 2025:
 Start ABINITv10.4.0 (6ef134e2), for bug fixes and documentation, including preparation of the release notes, from v10.3.7.